 - Experiences: Connect them with peers in the industry and encourage networking groups for shared practices

 The best way to ensure that your organization meets defined objectives today and tomorrow is to implement practices and behaviors that strengthen the role of new leaders and advocate for them appropriately in the early stages of their role and the formation of their function.

 A sponsor like a CIO or CXO should work with Human Resources (HR) to assess high-potential talent within the organization.
 HR, as the lead, will provide recommendations on potential leaders and definitions of roles and responsibilities.
 The expectations are defined by the organizational design, but the soft skills of the leader must also be in alignment.
 The sponsor should share the vision and associated attributes with recruiting partners so they understand the multidimensions of the candidate to inform the selection.

 To reduce churn or friction between managers and employees, select candidates with enough time in the trenches and experience to champion the change.
 Leadership advocacy begins the moment the candidate is selected.

 NTT DATA Services can help you solve business problems with outcome-based digital solutions.
 Partner with our advisory teams to create well-rounded, cross-practice solutions that leverage digital technologies to resolve old challenges and reveal new opportunities.
-Contact us if you want to do things differently.

 Post Date: 10/29/2021